The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 At which bus station does the bus arrive in Basel?
 The Buses Flixbus arrive in Basel at the stop in Meret Oppenheim-Strasse.
 It is located directly next to the railway station, where Deutsche Bahn trains reach their destination.
 The station is located directly in the city centre and is connected to the city's S-Bahn network, so travellers can easily get to their hotels or nearest destinations from here.

-Travel by bus between Munich, Germany and Basel, Switzerland is: Partially open.
+Travel between Munich, Germany and Basel, Switzerland by bus is: Fully open.

-The above information was last checked on 9/13/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus between Munich and Basel closer to your date of departure here
+The information above was last checked on 5/9/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus between Munich and Basel before traveling.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/18/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to Munich from Basel closer to your date of departure here here.
+Last checked on 5/16/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Munich from Basel.

-Omio customers traveling this route book their buses from München Hbf to Basel.
+Omio customers traveling this route depart most frequently from München Hbf and arrive in Basel, Bahnhof.